-But if expert systems were to prove germane-thus rightly deserving the name of 'knowledge engineering'-human expertise should little by little become more or less dispensable.
-The fact, however, that nowadays we do not seem to have gotten rid of the dexterity provided by physicians, nurses, and military commanders, speaks for the resilient character of human expertise.
+However, things proved to be more difficult than expected.
+If expert systems were to prove germane, human expertise should little by little become more or less dispensable.
+But the resounding fact that we have nowadays not definitely gotten rid of the dexterity provided by physicians, nurses, and military commanders, highlights the rather resilient character of human expertise.
 In fact, the definitive replaceability of human expertise remains largely resistant to computational programming.
-Margaret Boden has provided an example of why trusting computer programs instead of real people may turn out to be disastrous in some perilous situations.
+Margaret Boden has provided an example of why trusting computer programs instead of real people could have gone terribly wrong.
 When a nuclear red alert was issued during the Cold War announcing a menacing object on the horizon, the sole intervention of computer programs could have led to nuclear warfare.
+However.

-However, the reason why this frightening episode didn't escalate was that someone ruminated that the Soviets hadn't been making especially threatening remarks recently.
+the reason why this frightening episode didn't escalate was that someone ruminated that the Soviets hadn't been making especially threatening remarks recently.
 The norms of political behaviour even during the Cold War, therefore made it highly unlikely that this mysterious object was a Soviet attack.
 And the same rules deemed it inadmissible to launch defensive nuclear weapons on the basis of such weak-i.e., politically implausible-evidence.
 Accordingly, the computer was overridden.
 (The unknown object eventually turned out to be the rising moon).
 (2006, 1019)

-This anecdotal example makes clear how a shred of common sense, which expert systems overtly lack, can be of utmost importance when it comes to expert know-how being required in critical situations.
-The problem at stake is "whether professional expertise is describable, even in words, in its entirety" (Boden, 2006, 1016).
+The incident makes clear how a shred of common sense, which expert systems overtly lack, is fundamental in critical situations.
+But the philosophical problem at stake is "whether professional expertise is describable, even in words, in its entirety" (Boden, 2006, 1016).
 In fact, do we know everything we think we know?
-Or rather, is everything we know propositionally ingrained?
-The large and even impressive range of explicit knowledge with which a knowledge-based program is provided (with all its heuristic, problem-solving rules of thumb) comes short to actual human expertise when the slightest sense of being in a human situation is lacking, maybe because situatedness requires some sort of knowledge which is previous to our propositional rendering of it.
-Accordingly, the commonsense knowledge problem seems to be here as recalcitrant as ever, because expert knowledge does not seem to be reducible to explicit facts.
-Rather, much of expert knowledge might consist "in informal heuristics developed over the years, rarely verbalized and almost never communicated" (Boden, 2006, 794).
+Or, rather, is everything we know propositionally ingrained?
+The large and even impressive range of explicit knowledge with which a knowledgebased program is to be provided (with all its heuristic, problem-solving, rules of thumb) might come short when the slightest sense of being in a situation is lacking.
+Situatedness seems to require some sort of knowledge which might be previous and implicit with regard to our propositional rendering of it.
+Accordingly, the commonsense knowledge problem seems to be here as recalcitrant than ever, because expert knowledge does not seem to be reducible to explicit facts.
+Rather, much of expert knowledge might consist "in informal heuristics developed over the years, rarely verbalized, and almost never communicated" (Boden, 2006, 794).
 If this is the case, the verbalization problem sets unsurmountable limits to the prospects of creating expert systems.
-We might be programing what we think we know, while at the same time leaving aside a great deal of implicit knowledge whose very nature involves remaining in the background.
+We might be programing what we think we know, while at the same time leaving aside a great deal of implicit knowledge whose very nature demands remaining in the background.
 For knowledge to take place, what we ignore might be as important as what we explicitly know.